Stock Price Prediction Using Machine Learning

 Step 7: Build and Train the LSTM Model

-Use a deep learning library like TensorFlow or Keras to construct your model.
-A typical architecture includes stacked LSTM layers followed by dropout layers and a dense output layer.
-You'll then compile the model with an appropriate optimizer and loss function, and train it on the prepared sequences using multiple epochs to allow for deep learning.
+Construct the model using a deep learning library like TensorFlow or Keras.
+A typical architecture includes stacked LSTM layers followed by dropout layers to mitigate statistical overfitting and a dense output layer.

 Step 8: Testing the Model on New Data